ncatlab/nlab-content/pages/1/8/4/1/1481/content.md

  }
 $$

-along our differential cocycle, i. e. the pullback of the diagram
+along our differential cocycle, i. e. the pullback of the top part of the diagram

 $$
   \array{